Northern Islands Municipality, Northern Mariana Islands: Transportation and communications

-Most of the Northern Islands can be reached only by boat, except for an airstrip that serves Pagan.
+Most of the Northern Islands can be reached only by boat, except for a general aviation airstrip, Pagan Airstrip, that serves Pagan.
 There are no electricity or telephone systems, and residents rely on generators for electricity and radio for communications.

 Economy

 Agriculture and fishing are essentially the only economic activities, although on Pagan pozzolan mining became a small industry after the early-1980s volcanic eruptions.

 Education

 Previously Commonwealth of the Northern Mariana Islands Public School System operated an elementary school on Pagan prior to the 1981 eruptions.
 In 1977 the school had 13 students.
 Students from Pagan attending secondary school did so on Saipan.